-The following description of the Comcast-Spectacor 401(k) Plan (the "Plan") provides only general information.
+The following description of the Comcast Spectacor 401(k) Plan (the "Plan") provides only general information.
 Plan participants should refer to the Plan document and applicable amendments for a more complete description of the Plan's provisions.
-Copies of these documents are available from the Plan sponsor, Comcast-Spectacor, L.P. ("Spectacor", the "Company" or the "Plan Sponsor").
+Copies of these documents are available from the Plan sponsor, Comcast Spectacor, L.P. and its subsidiaries ("Spectacor", the "Company" or the "Plan Sponsor").

 The effective date of the Plan is January 1, 1992.
 The Plan is a defined contribution plan qualified under Internal Revenue Code (the "Code") Sections 401(a), 401(k) and 401(m) and is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
-The Plan covers "eligible employees," who have completed the requisite hours of service, as defined in the Plan document, and have attained age 21.
+The Plan covers "eligible employees," who have completed the requisite period of service.